Package nom.tam.fits

 public Object getElement(int row, int col) throws FitsException

-Consider using the more Java-friendly get(int, int) or one of the scalar access methods with implicit type comversion support.
+Returns a table element as a Java array.
+Consider using the more Java-friendly get(int, int) or one of the scalar access methods with implicit type conversion support.

 Specified by: